 You can find out where a computer is physically, by measuring how long it takes to communicate with other computers in known locations.
-But nobody is sure how well this works outside of Europe and North America.
+This is called active geolocation.
+Nobody is sure how well it works outside of Europe and North America.